Going away on holiday for Christmas isn't for everyone, but it does have some perks.

 Pack your Christmas playlist!

 Get the kids’ eyes rolling by cranking some Michael Bubble and belting out some Elvis while you rock around the palm tree.
+Make sure you download your Christmas playlist before your trip, as Wi-Fi is limited in the islands.
+Some of our boats have USB connections to built-in speakers, which can be played inside and outside the boat.

 Have a White Christmas on Whitehaven Beach